governify/bluejay-analyzer/README.md

 ```
 npm install
 ```
+## Pre-requirements
+If you are going to launch performance tests **locally**, you must have the bluejay infrastructure up and running with a project with an agreement created.

+If you are going to launch the tests in **production**, make sure that the server is accessible.
+You must have a project created with an active agreement.

 ## Usage
 First of all, you must visualize the file directory table and read de Usage and objetive of the tests that you are going to lunch.